fermyon/developer/content/spin/v2/spinkube.md

   >> If you've been following Fermyon for a while, you may have tried our [legacy Spin integration with Kubernetes], where you bundled Spin applications as OCI containers and ran them in a pod.
 While a convenient set up for testing, this format introduces limitations such as the need to keep a long running container.
 For the best experience, we recommend you migrate to [SpinKube](https://spinkube.dev)

 * **Fermyon Platform for Kubernetes** is a managed distribution of SpinKube, currently in private beta, that can be run on your existing Kubernetes infrastructure for enhanced performance and density for your SpinApps.
-If this of interest to your team, please [schedule a demo](TODO://link-to-demo).
+If this is of interest to your team, please [schedule a demo](https://github.com/fermyon/developer/pull/www.fermyon.com/demo).

-For inspiration on what to build, find answers to your questions, or simply engage with the SpinKube community, check out the [SpinKube Slack channel](TODO:://link-to-demo).